 SECTION 4.1.
 There will be segregation of duties between individuals responsible for cash receipts and cash disbursement and the individual(s) responsible for bank reconciliations.

 SECTION 4.2.
-School Operations Manager or their designee is responsible for bank reconciliations a minimum of once monthly.
-Bank statements should be delivered to School Operations Manager unopened.
+Treasurer or their designee is responsible for bank reconciliations a minimum of once monthly.
+Bank statements should be delivered to Executive Director or Treasurer unopened.
 Each bank statement, assets, and liabilities shall be reconciled to both the checkbook and the general ledger.

 SECTION 5.
 Credit Card Procedures

-It is the policy of The Leadership School that credit card use shall be limited and only the following employees or board members are authorized to use credit cards: Executive Director, Director of Student & Community Affairs and School Operations Manager.
-The Leadership School will not use debit cards, and credit cards shall only be used by the following employees: Executive Director, Director of Student & Community Affairs and School Operations Manager for school business expenditures only.
+It is the policy of The Leadership School that credit card use shall be limited and only the following employees or board members are authorized to use credit cards: Executive Director and Treasurer.
+The Leadership School will not use debit cards, and credit cards shall only be used by the following employees Executive Director or their designee for school business expenditures only.
 Credit cards may not be used for personal purchases and/or cash transactions and shall be maintained using the highest level of security.
-Credit card transactions over $5,000 must receive prior board approval and credit card transactions exceeding $_____ are prohibited.
+Credit card transactions >$10,000 must receive prior board approval.

-Employees issued a credit card must receive prior, documented approval from the Executive Director )or their designee before the use of the credit card.
+Employees issued a credit card must receive prior, documented approval from the Executive Director or Treasurer or their designee before the use of the credit card.
 Each credit card transaction by any user must be accompanied by the original receipts documenting each transaction.

 SECTION 6.
 Transfer Of Information

-If the individual serving as the Executive Director or School Operations Manager ends his or her term with the Board/employment with The Leadership School or is terminated by the school or otherwise removed from his or her duties, he or she shall immediately give the school management all necessary passwords and other related information.
-The school will change the passwords and other security information once the individual serving as the Executive Director or School Op ends his or her employment with the school.
+If the individual serving as the Executive Director or Treasurer ends his or her term with the Board/employment with The Leadership School or is terminated by the school or otherwise removed from his or her duties, he or she shall immediately give the school management all necessary passwords and other related information.
+The school will change the passwords and other security information once the individual serving as the Executive Director or Treasurer ends his or her employment with the school.

-Cash Management Model Policy

-RESOLUTION
+Model Resolution Designating Financial Institution

+WHEREAS, on _______________, the Executive Director and Treasurer of The Leadership School considered financial institutions; and

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and
+WHEREAS, the Board of The Leadership School reviewed and evaluated recommended by the Executive Director and Treasurer that was most suited to the school’s financial needs.

-WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Cash Management” a copy of which is attached hereto and incorporated herein by reference.

-NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Cash Management” is hereby adopted as a Board policy of The Leadership School).
+NOW THEREFORE, BE IT RESOLVED BY the Board of The Leadership School that it will enter into agreements with _____(insert name of bank) for banking services including (enter name of accounts-checking etc.).

-THIS RESOLUTION IS HEREBY ADOPTED THIS 27th DAY OF September, 2022.
+THIS RESOLUTION IS HEREBY ADOPTED THIS _______DAY OF ______ (insert month), 20___.

-Mr. Lennel Hunter
+________________________________

 Board Chair

+(Use if necessary and if new financial institution is considered)

+Cash Management Policy

 The Board of The Leadership School adopts the following policy which shall be effective on the date that the policy is adopted by the Board.

 SECTION 1.
 Accounting for Cash Transactions

 SECTION 1.1.
 Documentation.
-All cash transactions shall be recorded in writing, such as by handwritten receipt detailing from whom the money was and in what amount, which shall be signed and dated by the School Operations Manager or his or her designee who has the authority to receive cash on behalf of The Leadership School.
+All cash transactions shall be recorded in writing, such as by handwritten receipt detailing from whom the money was and in what amount, which shall be signed and dated by the Operations Director or his or her designee who has the authority to receive cash on behalf of The Leadership School.